Machine Learning is a buzzword in fraud prevention, but is it always the best tool for businesses?

 - Take advantage of whitelisting and blacklisting features: similar to the above point, not something a machine learning system can implement for them.

-- Flag suspicious users who have not yet committed any fraud: based on their experience, the best fraud managers should be able to anticipate potential attacks from otherwise unsuspicious users.
+- Flag suspicious users who have not yet committed any fraud: based on their experience, the best fraud managers should be able to anticipate potential fraudulent attacks from otherwise unsuspicious users.

 - Complete control over the system: one of the most important points for fraud managers is the ability to leverage automation without rescinding control over the system.
 A good hybrid solution should allow one without sacrificing the other.

-While Machine Learning cannot exist in a vacuum and be implemented without the right supervision, it can certainly make things easier for fraud managers.
+While Machine Learning for fraud cannot exist in a vacuum and be implemented without the right supervision, it can certainly make things easier for fraud managers.
 With a fast decision time, better and more accurate overview of patterns and anomalies, an AI-based fraud system will free up a lot of resources.